 The total combined sales of vinyl records and Compact Discs has now passed digital purchases on iTunes.
 That’s a major change, because digital downloads had been dominating physical sales in recent years.
-CD sales are still greater than Vinyl, but are on a downward trend, while record album sales continue to rise.
+CD sales are still greater than Vinyl, but are on a downward trend, while record album sales continue to rise. (update: Vinyl sales passed CD’s in 2020, and continued the trend in 2021.)
 Together…Vinyl, CD’s and digital downloads make up a little less than 25% of music sales.
 Of course there are plenty of people listening to the music they’ve already purchased in those forms.

 Digital sales are being replaced by streaming, with services like Apple Music, Spotify, Pandora, and YouTube.
 Streaming now accounts for 75% of all music revenue.
 It grew 30% last year.
 Subscribing to streaming services appears to be the present and future of music listening, but let’s look at the past and how we got to this point.

 Recorded music for the public started in the late 18-hundreds with Edison-style phonographs using playable cylinders.
 Above is a single-play coin-operated Columbia Gramophone owned by friend and collector David O’Hanlon.

 Next came the 10-inch 78 revolutions-per-minute (rpm) discs played on phonographs.
 Each record held only one song per side due to time constraints of the large groove.